BhavaniSingam/EncryptedMessageService/README.md

   - Java 8
   - Maven *(if building project)*

+### Important Notice
+The jar needs to be called from the root directory of the project as it references files within the project using a relative path.

 ### Running this project
 Pre compiled client and server jars have been made available and are at the root directory, they can be run as follows:
   - Execute the jars from terminal as debug messages are printed to standard output: